Emmanuelkimutai/alx-low_level_programming/0x02-functions_nested_loops/README.md

-program to print the sum of all the multiples of 3 and 5 below 1024 Program that prints the first 50 fibonacci numbers, starting with 1 and 2 program that finds and printd the sum of the even-valued terms
+program to print the sum of all the multiples of 3 and 5 below 1024 Program that prints the first 50 fibonacci numbers, starting with 1 and 2 program that finds and printd the sum of the even-valued terms program that finds and prints the first 98 fibonacci numbers starting with 1 and 2